-Table 4-1 Failure scenarios in a global cluster configuration with VCS agent for EMC SRDF

-Failure Description and VCS response Application failure Application cannot start successfully on any hosts at the primary site.
+Table 4-1 Failure scenarios in a global cluster configuration with the VCS agent for FMC SRDF agont of Line of the Failure Description and VCS response Application failure Application cannot start successfully on any hosts at the primary site.
 VCS response at the secondary site: Causes global service group at the primary site to fault and displays an alert to indicate the fault.
 Does the following based on the ClusterFailOverPolicy global service group attribute: Auto or Connected-VCS automatically brings the faulted global group online at the secondary site.
 Manual-No action.
 You must bring the global group online at the secondary site.
-Agent response: ■ The agent Write enables the devices at the secondary site.
-For dynamic RDF devices, the agent does the following if the value of the SwapRoles attribute of the SRDF resource is 1: Swaps the R1/R2 personality of each device in the device group or the consistency group.
+The agent Write enables the devices at the secondary site.
+For dynamic RDF devices, if the value of the SwapRoles attribute of the SRDF resource is 1, the agent does the following : ■ Swaps the R1/R2 personality of each device in the device group or the consistency group.
 Restarts replication from R1 devices on the secondary site to the R2 devices at the primary site.
-See "Performing failback after a node failure or an application failure" on page 57.
+See "Performing failback after a node failure or an application failure" on page 53.

-Failure scenarios in a global cluster configuration with VCS agent Table 4-1 for EMC SRDF (continued)
+Failure scenarios in a global cluster configuration with the VCS Table 4-1 agent for EMC SRDF (continued)

-Failure Description and VCS response Host failure All hosts at the primary site fail.
-VCS response at the secondary site: Displays an alert to indicate the primary cluster fault.
+Failure Description and VCS response Host failure All hosts at the primary site fail. nost fallure VCS response at the secondary site: Displays an alert to indicate the primary cluster fault.
 Does the following based on the ClusterFailOverPolicy global service group attribute: Auto-VCS automatically brings the faulted global group online at the secondary site.
 Manual or Connected-No action.
 You must bring the global group online at the secondary site.
-Agent response: ■ The agent write enables the devices at the secondary site.
-For dynamic RDF devices, the agent does the following if the value of the SwapRoles attribute of the SRDF resource is 1: Swaps the R1/R2 personality of each device in the device group or the consistency group.
+The agent write enables the devices at the secondary site.
+For dynamic RDF devices, if the value of the SwapRoles attribute of the SRDF resource is 1, the agent does the following: Swaps the R1/R2 personality of each device in the device group or the consistency group.
 Restarts replication from R1 devices on the secondary site to the R2 devices at the primary site.
-See "Performing failback after a node failure or an application failure" on page 57.
+See "Performing failback after a node failure or an application failure" on page 53.
 Site failure All hosts and the storage at the primary site fail.
 A site failure renders the devices on the array at the secondary site in the PARTITIONED state.
 VCS response at the secondary site: Displays an alert to indicate the cluster fault.
 Does the following based on the ClusterFailOverPolicy global service group attribute: Auto-VCS automatically brings the faulted global group online at the secondary site.
 Manual or Connected-No action.
 You must bring the global group online at the secondary site.
-Agent response: The agent does the following on the secondary site in case of a manual failover based on the value of the AutoTakeover attribute of the SRDF resource: ■ 1-If invalid tracks do not exist, the agent issues the symrdf failover command to make the SRDF devices write-enabled.
-0-The agent faults the SRDF resource.
-See "Performing failback after a site failure" on page 58.
+Agent response: The agent does the following on the secondary site in case of a manual failover based on the value of the AutoTakeover attribute of the SRDF resource: ■ 1-If invalid tracks do not exist, the agent issues the symrdf failover command to make the SRDF devices write-enabled. ■ 0-The agent faults the SRDF resource.
+See "Performing failback after a site failure" on page 54.

-Failure scenarios in a global cluster configuration with VCS agent Table 4-1 for EMC SRDF (continued)
+Failure scenarios in a global cluster configuration with the VCS Table 4-1 agent for EMC SRDF (continued)